J-Britten/MIRAGE/README.md

 ### PostProcessor (GPU)
 - Script that executes a shader which adds something to the image.
 - Requires the segmentation mask
-- See the `ColoredMaskSegmentationShader.compute` for a simple example
+- Refer to the `ColoredMaskSegmentationShader.compute` for a simple example

 ### ImagePostProcessor (GPU)
 - Script that executes a shader which manipulates the input image using the segmentation output